 During their years in St. Catharines, ON, Gerry also founded and developed BIMI of CANADA.
 He handled this operation until 1992.
 Due to government regulations, churches across Canada were unable to send financial contributions to any organization or missionary in another country, including the US unless they had a registered office in Canada.
 Since BIMI of Canada’s founding, many Canadian churches have sent hundreds of thousands of dollars for missions around the world.

 In 1992 the Lord called Gerry to begin a Missionary Boot Camp/Institute where students age 16 and up, adult singles - college and career age and married couples could come when they had been called to missions, full-time service or had a serious interest in missionary life and service.
 Here they could learn the ‘behind the scenes’ ‘daily mundane and nitty-gritty’ details of a missionary’s life and all that it requires - where no hidden surprises would cause the missionary to quit or fail on the field.
 They can be trained and taught for 30+ hours of instruction by BIMI missionaries.
 They can ask questions and find the answers that always seemed evasive.
 The next year, graduates can go to the field to experience what it is like - first hand.
 This phase is called SMART - Student Missionary Apprentice Reality Training.
 When these 2 phases are completed, students still seriously pursuing missions may choose to attend advanced classes and practical workshops.
-This 3rd phase is called CAMP BIMI II.
-Several Christian colleges give 2 credit hours each for CAMP BIMI I and II and 3 credit hours for SMART.
+These are called CAMP BIMI II and III.
+Some Christian colleges give 2 credit hours each for CAMP BIMI I, II, III and 3 credit hours for SMART.

 Also, in December 1992, Gerry was burdened to get Christian laymen on the mission field to capture a burden for missions while assisting our missionaries with building churches, repairing hurricane damage, etc. Thus, CLAIM was born.
 Christian Laymen Assisting International Missionaries has continued since 1992 and many missionaries have received invaluable help.
 Those laymen’s eyes have seen many fields and their hearts have been touched.